 How to Get to the island

 We were hosted on the Catalina Express in their Commodore Lounge departing from the port of Long Beach.
 It’s enclosed but has windows all around.
-The ticket comes with a free drink which would be champagne or a Bloody Mary.
-I chose the Bloody Mary since they’re known for them and it’s one of my favorite drinks.
+The ticket comes with a free drink: sparkling wine or a Bloody Mary.
+I chose the Bloody Mary.
+They’re known for them and it’s one of my favorite drinks.
 It was delicious!
 But given my personal focus on sustainability, I was sad to see it served in a plastic cup.
 They did have paper straws and I declined that in favor of the reusable glass straw that I carry with me whenever I travel.
-More drinks are available from what looked like a pretty full bar, for purchase, if you need more than one before arrival *wink*
+More drinks are available for purchase from what looked like a pretty full bar.

 You can also get to Catalina Island via helicopter and another ferry company.
 Do your research and choose the option that best fits your travel needs!